 Searching for an Ibotta review?

 Ibotta Scam: Is Ibotta Legit?

 - The largest consumer technology company in Denver, Colorado.

-- Paid over $375 million in cash back
+- Downloaded over 30 million times; paid over $375 million in cash back

 - Procter & Gamble, Coca Cola, Unilever

 Another fun fact?
 Ibotta founder Bryan Leach is a graduate of Harvard, Oxford and Yale, and during his time outside of work, he climbed 44 of Colorado’s 58 tallest mountains.

 So, does the whole question of “Is Ibotta legit?” sound crazy yet?
 It should.
 Ibotta is 100% a legitimate, real company (and, the best part is, you can get a $20 sign up bonus if you sign up with us now).